 Yuz Project Space of Art (PSA) is an independent program launched in partnership with Yuz Museum in September 2015.
 Known for public-access, Yuz Project Space of Art invites artists to create site-specific works or projects where it engages boldly with the museum, the surroundings and audiences.
 Combining “a project + an exhibition,” the program aims to present the interaction between the artists, time, and space.

-Exhibitions at Yuz Museum are organized in partnership with LACMA and Qatar Museums
+Exhibitions at Yuz Museum are organized in partnership with the Los Angeles County Museum of Art and Qatar Museums

 About Yuz Museum

 Yuz Museum Shanghai, officially opened in May of 2014, is a contemporary art museum founded by Mr. Budi Tek, a Chinese-Indonesian entrepreneur, philanthropist and collector.
-The museum is located on Shanghai’s West Bund and plays an important role in the West Bund Cultural Corridor.
 Yuz Museum is committed to drawing the world’s attention to Shanghai, advancing the development of contemporary Chinese art, actively engaging in the field of art education, and promoting cultural dialogues between East and West.
 As a non-profit institution, the museum aims to serve as a leader in exhibiting contemporary Chinese art and to build a preeminent reputation for contemporary art in China.
-Designed by acclaimed Japanese architect, Sou Fujimoto, the museum was renovated from an old hangar of the former Shanghai Aircraft Manufacturing Factory.

 Location: 5905 Wilshire Boulevard, Los Angeles, CA, 90036. lacma.org